-Having considered this list the most obvious benefit to anyone considering Saorview Connect is undoubtedly the considerable long-term savings you’ll make year after year following the initial Powerpoint Box cost.
+Having considered this list the most obvious benefit to anyone considering Saorview Connect is undoubtedly the considerable long-term savings you’ll make year after year following the initial set top box outlay.

 The savings come at the cost of extra channels but little else compared to traditional paid TV packages it would seem.

-Whether this sounds like a good deal or not will, of course, come down to the individual’s usage patterns and personal preferences.
+Whether this sounds like a good deal or not will, of course, come down to your personal preferences and how much you love your TV shows.

-As always here at bonkers.ie, we recommend thoroughly scoping out all of the available options to you before making any definitive suggestions.
+As always here at bonkers.ie, we recommend thoroughly scoping out all of the available options before making any definitive suggestions.

 For instance, we recently did the maths and discovered that you can save over €500 in a year by ditching your tripleplay bundle in favour of online streaming.

 It’s also worth considering that many TV providers offer appealing sign-up offers too.
-For example, Sky is currently offering a free 32 inch LG TV to new TV customers and eir offers free access to eir Sport to all of its TV customers.
+For example, Virgin Media is currently offering its customers three months of unlimited calls, texts and 4G data for free with Virgin Mobile and Eir offers free access to Eir Sport to all of its TV customers.

 You might also be interested in...